zwang271/WEST/README.md

 WEST is an acronym for the last names of the undergraduate mathematicians who collaborated on this project: Zili Wang, Jenna Elwing, Jeremy Sorkin, and Chiara Travesset.

-[^1]: We use this term in a rather liberal way, since we only deal with regular languages containining strings of a fixed lenght and we use the character `s` as a shorthand for `0 or 1`, although it is technically not an element of the formal alphabet.
+[^1]: We use this term in a rather liberal way, since we only deal with regular languages containing strings of a fixed length and we use the character `s` as a shorthand for `0 or 1`, although it is technically not an element of the formal alphabet.

 ## Download